prahladyeri/prahladyeri.github.io/_posts/2017-08-31-reviewers-duty-and-tragedy-of-commons.md

 ---
 layout: post
-title: The Reviewer's Duty and the Tragedy of the commons
+title: "The Reviewer's Duty and the Tragedy of the commons"
 tags: business reviews technology
 ---